Skip to main content

 To ensure successful delivery, the recipient information must be accurate:

-• The address must match registered address data
+• Address must match registered address data

 Incorrect or incomplete information will result in failed delivery.

-⚠️Recipients with name and address protection cannot receive the document
+⚠️ Recipients with name and address protection cannot receive the document

 When to use this method